HeadBeeGuy/alt-activities/README.md

 This web app is built to allow English teachers to share activities with each other.

 It's more specifically designed around the needs of ALTs, (public school English teachers in Japan) who are creating activities to target a certain English grammar point for a class of elementary, junior high, or high school students.
-It's not specifically restricted to this kind of activity, but that's the original intent of the site and will inform the initial design.

 The core of the site is the **Activity** model.
 Activities have: